All of our content is written by humans, not robots. Learn More

 Slow internet speed test result

-One of the most frustrating VPN issues of them all is a painstakingly slow VPN connection.
+Nothing kills your browsing buzz quite like a VPN that turns your fast internet into dial-up speeds.
 Our VPN speed tests revealed that VPNs have gotten a lot better at delivering high-speed connections – at least that’s the case for the best VPNs out there.
-Yet, we still encounter slow speeds occasionally.
-How do you fix it?
+Even the best services have their slow days.
+Here’s how to get back up to speed:

 1. Disconnect the VPN.